Director: Monte Hellman

 Beast begins in a ski resort in the Black Hills outside of Deadwood, South Dakota.
 Alex (Frank Wolff), Marty (Richard Sinatra, Frank’s cousin), Byron (Wally Campo)—the thieves posing as Chicago businessmen—and Alex’s gangster moll Gypsy Boulet (Sheila Carol) are planning a robbery of gold extracted from a local mine.
 Their plan is to set explosive charges in the mine, causing a cave-in that will draw off attention whilst they raid the gold storage.
 They then plan to take off cross-country, posing as recreational skiers, to hole up in a mountain cabin.
 To this end, they’ve hired local ski instructor Gil (Michael Forest) and rented his own cabin.

 Beast was penned by Charles B. Griffith, who was also responsible for the clever screenplays of Bucket of Blood (1959) and Little Shop of Horrors (1960), films that gained credible attention for Corman.
-Griffith’s script is surprisingly strong, especially in the characterizations and dialogue.
+Like many of his scripts for both Cormans, Griffith’s script is remarkably strong in its characterizations and dialogue.
 It combines elements of The Thing from Another World (1951) and Key Largo (1948), and predicts Alien (1979), which may even have been influenced by it.
 The main dramatic conflict in Beast centers around two self-contained males—Gil and Alex—competing over Gypsy, which, curiously, anticipates the central pas-de-trois of Two-Lane Blacktop, in which James Taylor’s Driver and Warren Oates’ GTO compete for the admiration of The Girl (Laurie Bird).
 Wolff’s Alex even somewhat resembles Oates’ character; gruff, antisocial, mustachioed, prone to hiding behind dark glasses and affecting a vaguely existential hipster cynicism slightly at odds with his air of the middle-aged lay-about.
 The difference is that Alex is definitely a villain, a self-congratulatory winner in a Darwinian world, who plans to knock off Gil at his first opportunity and take off with the loot to Canada.